microsoft-search/pnp-modern-search/docs/scenarios/search-verticals-with-parameter.md

 !!! note
 The PnP Modern Search Web Parts must be deployed to your App Catalog and activated on your site.
 See the [installation documentation](../installation.md) for details.

-This scenario describes how you can use query string parameters in search verticals and how you can directly open a vertical with the query string parameter.
+This scenario describes how you can use query string parameters in search verticals and how you can directly open a vertical with the query string parameter from a url.

 ## Create a new SharePoint page
 Create a new search page and connect the results webpart with the verticals webpart.